Body Perception Laboratory

 In the body perception lab we have facilities and equipment to study the multisensory mechanisms of self-perception.
-This includes equipment to manipulate visual bodily signals (such as rubber hands and virtual hands) as well as multisensory signals (such as tactors and LEDs).
-Furthermore, we have equipment to record bodily actions (such as a data-glove, body motion trackers and touch screens).
+This includes equipment to manipulate visual bodily signals (such as rubber hands and virtual reality equipment) as well as multisensory signals (such as tactors and LEDs).
+Furthermore, we have equipment to record bodily actions (such as a body motion trackers and touch screens).

 - Virtual reality head-set (Oculus Rift and Vive)

 - One large touch screen (NEC)

 - Various tactors and LEDs for multisensory stimulation (Dancer Design)

 - Rubber Hand Illusion paradigm setups including several artificial hands (Otto Bock)

 Researchers involved in projects using these facilities:

 Content owner: Department of Cognitive Science Last updated: 12 Apr 2017 3:55pm